cloudfoundry/uptimer/README.md

 - app syslog availability,
   by periodically checking that app logs drain to a syslog sink.
+- app stats availability,
+  by periodically checking that app stats are not unavailable.

-The CF Release Integration team uses it to monitor availability during migrations from `cf-release` to `cf-deployment`, and during upgrade deployments.
+It is often used to monitor availability during upgrade deployments.

 ## Installation